humbug/php-scoper/README.md

 PHP-Scoper's goal is to make sure that all code for a project lies in a distinct PHP namespace.
 This is necessary, for example, when building PHARs that:

--Bundle their own vendor dependencies; and
+- Bundle their own vendor dependencies; and
 - Load/execute code from arbitrary PHP projects with similar dependencies

 When a package (of possibly different versions) exists, and is found in both a PHAR